 Instructions

-1. First, make the dough (*see Notes for recommended baker’s schedule): In a small saucepan over low heat, heat 2/3 cup milk and 2 tablespoons butter until milk is warm and butter is just melted.
+1. Make the dough (see Notes for details on baker’s schedule): In a small saucepan over low heat, heat 2/3 cup milk and 2 tablespoons butter until milk is warm and butter is just melted.
 Remove from heat; cool slightly.

 2. In a large bowl using a wooden spoon or spatula or in the bowl of a stand mixer with the paddle attachment, stir together the egg, starter and sugar on low speed until just combined.
 Slowly stir in the warm milk mixture until just combined.